In many works, a character can end up being Not Himself

 - Cut is about a fifteen year old cutter whose family placed her in a mental health facility once they found out that she'd been engaging in Self-Harm.
 As well as providing therapy, the facility also has a policy against "sharps," which they call anything that can be used for Self-Harm.
 This even extends to pencils and glass.
 However, Callie does find ways to engage in Self-Harm despite this...

 - In Harry Potter, Remus Lupin is a werewolf who, each full moon, would be overcome by the wolf and attack any humans in sight.
-To keep him from hurting anybody, once he enrolled in Hogwarts he was sent to the Shrieking Shack monthly where he would be kept until sunrise.
+To keep him from hurting anybody, once he enrolled in Hogwarts he was sent to the Shrieking Shack each month where he would be kept until sunrise.

 - In The Parasol Protectorate, werewolves have servants called "clavigers", whose job description includes locking their werewolf in a cell when the moon is full.

 - Animorphs the team has to tie up Jake when he's accidentally infested, to starve out the Yeerk in his head, and they have to constantly watch him on top of it, because they know the Yeerk will try to morph to free him from the restraints.
 They know for sure the Yeerk's in his head when he refuses to wait out the three days, which he would have done normally (it's not a question of trust, Yeerks being Pupeteer Parasites), also when he calls Ax "Andalite filth".